ohsu-comp-bio/funnel/website/content/docs/development.md

 ## Go Tests

 Run all tests: `make go-test`
-Run the scheduler tests: `go test ./scheduler/...`
+Run the worker tests: `go test ./worker/...`
 Run the worker tests with "Cancel" in the name: `go test ./worker -run Cancel`

 You get the idea.
 See the `go test` docs for more.